 Opportunity Just Ahead...

-For example, if you intend to practice psychotherapy in Ontario, you will have to meet specific requirements in education, competence, and clinical experience.
-Courses offered through the Diploma program meet the number of training hours required.
-Clinical experience and other requirements for registration in Ontario are to be completed outside of the Diploma program.
+If you intend to practice psychotherapy you must meet specific requirements in education, competence, and clinical experience.
+Courses offered through KCPC’s Psychotherapy Diploma program meet the number of training hours for required in most provinces.
+Clinical experience and other requirements are to be completed outside of the Diploma program.

 KCPC is an Associate member of the CCPCP, the CPCA, and the ACCT.
 We encourage all graduates to seek professional designation with a recognized national regulatory college and/or professional association.
 The designation you pursue will depend on your area of specialization, membership criteria, fees, and benefits.
 The choice is up to you.